ekzhang/graphon/README.md

 - `NodeScan`: Scan for nodes in a graph, optionally providing labels.
 - `NodeById`: Fetch the node with an ID.
-- `RelScan`: Scan for relationships in a graph, optionally providing labels.
+- `EdgeScan`: Scan for edges in a graph, optionally providing labels.
-- `RelById`: Fetch the relationship with an ID.
+- `EdgeById`: Fetch the edge with an ID.
-- `Step`: Traverse the graph for relationships from a node.
+- `Step`: Traverse the graph for edges from a node.
-- `StepBetween`: Traverse the graph for relationships between two nodes.
+- `StepBetween`: Traverse the graph for edges between two nodes.
 - `Begin`: Marker node for the start of the right subtree of a repeat or join operator.
 - `Repeat`: Repeat the sub-pattern, used for trail and path queries.
 - `ShortestPath`: Finds the shortest path(s) between two nodes.